Project – 40,000,000 SEO urls in SQL

 Summary

-This here is a recap of a recent project I did where client with several thousand customer and directory websites and several thousand specific local and national search keywords needed to processes all that information into SEO optimized logicality specific URLs.
-Project resulted in over 40,000,000 URLs being processed nightly and adding these URLs to over 3,000,000 virtual search specific pages.
-The challenge here was the shear amount of data to processed quickly enough so that every morning up-to-date URLs would be on all client customer’s on-line properties.
+This is a recap of a recent project I did where a client with several thousand customer and directory websites and several thousand specific local and national search keywords needed to process all that information into SEO-optimized locality-specific URLs.
+The project resulted in over 60,000,000 URLs being processed nightly and adding these URLs to over 3,000,000 virtual search-specific pages.
+The challenge here was the sheer amount of data to be processed quickly enough so that every morning up-to-date URLs would be on all client customer’s online properties.

 Project Details